sehrgutesoftware/wp-eu-vat-helpers/README.md

 #### Attributes:
 - `country` (optional, default by user's IP address): Override the country for which to check (two-letter [ISO-3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) code)

+## Compatibility

+This plugin was tested with WordPress 4.8.x and PHP 7.1 & 7.2

 ## License